From Confidence to Collapse in LLM Factual Robustness: Introduction

 Traditional evaluations of factual knowledge in LLMs rely on accuracy-based metrics, which measure correctness under fixed conditions \citep{2017arXivtriviaqa, kwiatkowski2019natural, hendrycks2020measuring}.
 However, these methods do not account for uncertainty in fact retrieval -- whether a model is inherently confident in its answer or if its correctness is fragile under perturbations.
 Additionally, prior techniques often focus on single-temperature evaluations, failing to systematically analyze how factual outputs degrade as uncertainty is introduced \citep{Maynez2020Faithfulness, gabriel2021go}.
 To bridge this gap, we introduce a novel perspective: factual robustness, which examines not just whether an answer is correct but how resistant it is to internal uncertainty and temperature-induced variability.

 To quantify this, we propose the Factual Robustness Score (FRS), a new metric designed to measure the stability of factual knowledge within an LLM.
 Unlike previous work that assesses model performance at isolated temperature values, FRS integrates both entropy and temperature, providing a comprehensive robustness assessment.
-Entropy quantifies the model's intrinsic confidence in an answer, while the so-called ``breaking'' temperature captures how much uncertainty a fact can withstand before becoming incorrect.
+Entropy quantifies the model's intrinsic confidence in an answer, while the so-called ``breaking'' temperature is the first temperature greater than zero, at which the generation produces an incorrect answer.
+In other words, it captures how much uncertainty the generation process can withstand, before shifting from the correctly produced answer to an incorrect one.
 By combining these two dimensions, FRS moves beyond simple accuracy and provides a deeper insight into how reliably knowledge is stored and retrieved within LLMs.

 Through extensive experiments across multiple LLM architectures and datasets, we show that higher-entropy facts degrade more under temperature perturbations, while lower-entropy facts remain more stable.
 Model size alone does not dictate robustness, as architectural and training differences also play a role.
 Additionally, factual stability varies by knowledge type, with numerical facts proving more resilient than others.